Derrike Cope: 1990–1995

-During the last lap of the 1990 Daytona 500, Dale Earnhardt ran over a piece of debris and cut a tire in turn three.
-After narrowly avoiding most of the resulting debris, Cope assumed the lead and earned his first win, as well as his first Top 5 (his best finish prior to the 1990 Daytona 500 was sixth) in NASCAR competition.
+During the last lap of the 1990 Daytona 500, Dale Earnhardt, who dominated the race, ran over a piece of debris and cut a tire in turn three.
+After narrowly avoiding most of the resulting debris, Cope went underneath, passed Earnhardt's slowing car, assumed the lead and earned his first win, as well as his first top-five (his best finish prior to the 1990 Daytona 500 was sixth) in NASCAR competition.
 He became an overnight sensation as a result of the win, appearing on Late Night with David Letterman that week.
 At Dover later in the 1990 season, Cope rallied for another win after running out of fuel and falling off the lead lap.
-At year's end, he wound up 18th in points.
+At year's end, he wound up eighteenth in points.

 Following the 1992 season, the Whitcomb team closed down, and Cope drove an originally unsponsored No. 66 Ford for Cale Yarborough.
 After Daytona, the car was sponsored by Bojangles, and the number changed to No. 98 starting the next race at Rockingham, reflecting the restaurant's 98 cent value menu.
 Midway through the 1994 season, Cope was replaced by Jeremy Mayfield and began driving for Bobby Allison's No. 12 Straight Arrow-sponsored Ford, after a brief stint with car owner T.W.
 Taylor.
 During this season, Cope won his first career Busch Series race at New Hampshire International Speedway, driving the No. 82 Ford Thunderbird for Ron Zook, co-owner of Bobby Allison Motorsports.
 The 1995 season was Cope's most consistent.
-He had eight Top 10 finishes, and garnered a 15th-place finish in points.
+He had eight top-ten finishes, and garnered a fifteenth place finish in points.
 His best finish of the season was at Phoenix, in which he led 34 laps and finished runner-up to Ricky Rudd following a late-race shootout.